reciprocalreviews/reciprocalapp/DESIGN.md

 **PURPOSE**.
 The submissions page helps scholars see all active submissions in review, and if an editor, manage them.

-**FUNCTIONALITY**.
-The submissions page various based on privleges:

-- If the source is private, then non-editors receive a private message, with a submission count.
+**FUNCTIONALITY**

+- [ ] View the total number of active submissions in the system.
+- [ ] (_scholar_): If configured to be public, view specific active submissions and the topic and method expertise required (but not submission titles), sorted by submissions most in need of reviews
-- If the source is public, then everyone can see submissions active submissions by their title and expertise required and volunteer to review for them
+- [ ] (_scholar)_: If configured to be public, bid on active submissions based on expertise required
-- When an editor of the source is viewing it, they can also manage submissions, adding new submission records.
+- [ ] When an editor of the source is viewing it, they can also manage submissions, adding new submission records.
-- When an editor is viewing, to "resolve" a specific submission, generating transactions to compensate scholars for their reviewing labor
+- [ ] When an editor is viewing, to "resolve" a specific submission, generating transactions to compensate scholars for their reviewing labor
-- Editor-only functionality to submit individual or bulk **Submissions** to the system to allow for volunteering
+- [ ] Editor-only functionality to submit individual or bulk **Submissions** to the system to allow for volunteering
-- Editor-only functionality to submit bulk transactions for submissions and reviewing labor
+- [ ] Editor-only functionality to submit bulk transactions for submissions and reviewing labor
-- Filter submissions by whether they are active, by author, reviewer, etc.
+- [ ] Filter submissions by whether they are active, by author, reviewer, etc.

 ### `/submission`